-If a site supersedes one or more other KBAs then a description should be given of the changes made and which sites have been superseded in the field Superseded sites.
+If a site supersedes (or replaces) one or more other KBAs then a description should be given of the changes made and which sites have been superseded in the field Superseded sites.
 For example; The KBAs, A & B have been amalgamated into this one KBA because a reserve was established that encompassed both sites together with land to the north west of the sites.
-Given the management of the Reserve was by X it was decided to create one KBA with the same boundaries as the Reserve.
+Given the management of the Reserve was by X it was decided to create one KBA with the same boundaries as the Reserve, this now supersedes the original sites A & B.